-Therefore, the project is considered not to have potential to significantly impact groundwater resources.
-Because the projected water demand for the project is below the estimated water availability acre feet per year for the parcel, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
+Therefore, the project is considered not to have the potential to significantly impact groundwater resources.
+Since the projected water demand for Well 1 and Well 2 are equivalent to or below the estimated water availability acre feet per year for the parcel, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
 The project will not require a new water system or other improvements and will not have a negative impact on local groundwater.